metaplex-foundation/docs/docs/01-programs/02-candy-machine/10-how-to-guides/00-my-first-candy-machine-part1.md

 ## Allow users to mint

 Your users will not want to use a CLI like Sugar to mint but for example a Website instead.
 For Candy Machine v3 there is not a prebuilt frontend yet.
 You can use the Metaplex JS SDK to build a mint site though.
-Further information can be found in the [minting section](/programs/candy-machine/minting).
+Further information can be found in [Part 2](./my-first-candy-machine-part2) of this guide!.

 Congratulations!
 You have successfully configured, created, and deployed your first candy machine!